-Dan Dixon has amassed a wealth of racing experience since taking up triathlon at a young age including racing for Great Britain internationally and representing Team England at the Commonwealth Games.
+Dan Dixon has amassed a wealth of racing experience since taking up triathlon at a young age, including racing for Great Britain internationally and representing Team England at the Commonwealth Games in 2022.

 It was a busy and successful start to 2022 for Dan who started the year in the USA where he claimed his first senior international podium with third at Americas Triathlon Cup Sarasota-Bradenton.

 He backed up his first international podium with another bronze medal at Europe Triathlon Cup Quarteira.

 Medals continued in the early summer, securing U23 silver at the Europe Triathlon Sprint Championships with his sixth-place finish in the elite men’s race in Olsztyn, Poland.